Nic4712/MicroMumps/readme.md

 This project was blessed by Professor Richard "Dick" Walters, original author of the code, and to whom I dedicate all the effort of putting this together.

 There may be someone else out there who would also like to have this on their collection, so here it is.

+This is dedicated to the memory of Professor Emeritus Richard F. Walters